Subhankar-Ray192/Registration_Form_Interface/README.md

 # What makes this Registration App useful?

-This Registration App has a tinge of blue & white reminisces of the open sky and the freedom it offers to our users and to make it a reality we have worked hard to present to you a app that will serve our users well and  will not let them face inconvenient bugs that can hinder work flow.
+This Registration App has a tinge of blue & white reminisces of the open sky and the freedom it offers to our users and to make it a reality we have worked hard to present to you a app that will serve our users well and  will not let them face inconvenient bugs that can hinder work flow because:

-                                                            "Because we understand the value of our time."
+                                                     "We understand the value of your time."

 # Group Members:
 Tanir Sahoo:          Front-End(UI) Developer ,<br />